-As coronavirus quietly spread, a nondescript nursing home became the deadliest hot spot in the U.S.
+As coronavirus quietly spread, a nondescript nursing home became the deadliest hot spot in the US

 Seeking to reassure the families, Basham said she would assign each resident a "clinical representative" to reach out to them daily with updates.

 But relatives struggled as the uncertainty dragged on.
 Some were afraid to leave their relatives at Life Care but didn't have anywhere safe to put them.
-Others said their family members needed the specialized care, and rehab for strokes or broken bones.
+Others said their family members needed the specialised care, and rehab for strokes or broken bones.
 Residents worried that they would spread the illness if they left.

 Inside the nursing home, many patients were struggling, too.

 Pat Herrick had last spoken with her 89-year-old mother, Elaine, on Sunday.
-Elaine had lived at the Life Care Center for the past seven years and loved the facility.
+Elaine had lived at the Life Care Centre for the past seven years and loved the facility.
 She liked to hand out roses to the mothers, both residents and staff members, every Mother's Day.

 "It's too late now," Herrick said.